djellemah/clevic/README.txt

 * in-place combo boxes for choosing values from related tables (foreign keys)
 * distinct combo boxes to list previous values for a field
 * display read-only fields from related tables
-* Filter by current field.
+* Filter by current field
-* search by field contents.
+* search by field contents
-* cut and paste in CSV format
+* cut and paste in CSV

 === Shortcuts: